Manatee teen blackmailed girls for naked pictures on Snapchat, deputies say

 MANATEE COUNTY, Fla.
-(WFLA) – A 19-year-old Manatee County man was arrested for forcing young girls to send him nude pictures on Snapchat.
+(WFLA) – A 19-year-old Manatee County man was arrested for forcing young girls to send him nude pictures on Snapchat, according to an arrest affidavit.

 On October 2018, the Ventura County Sheriff’s Office in California received a report about an extortion threat.